 Until he is gone I don’t believe I will restore my faith in the NBA product.
 It will always be a mix between Professional Basketball and Professional Wrestling.
 It’s all show and spectacle and you’re convinced the outcome has already been determined.

 Hopefully, the rise of new sports leagues will provide an alternative, and give us even more platforms to watch it.
-The NBA, for example has one of the best Twitch channels, and hopefully more leagues follow suit.
+The NBA, for example has one of the Twitch channels, and hopefully more leagues follow suit.

 Until next time Ranterz.